Want to experience the very best cenotes near Tulum? Here’s the complete rundown on the best Tulum cenotes within 10 miles (16 km) of town!

 Our Picks for Kaan Luum Tours

-El Gloria Cenote is an open-air classic cenote visit without all the fuss (though facilities seem to be expanding).
+El Gloria Cenote is an open-air classic cenote visit without all the fuss.

 Situated in a dense jungle setting about 10 miles north (20-minute drive) from Tulum, El Gloria offers stunning scenery, in addition to a few swim platforms and a rope swing.